rasmuse/biogas-residues-manure/README.md

 5. `make sample` (This may take a long while, depending on your sampling settings.)

     You may want to use other sampling settings than the defaults.
-If so, change them in `sampling-settings/default` before running `make sample`.
-If you save them under some other name `sampling-settings/custom-settings`, then run `make sample SAMPLING=custom-settings`.
+If so, take a copy of `sampling-settings/default` to some other name `sampling-settings/custom-settings`.
+Then run `make sample SAMPLING=custom-settings`.

 6. At this point all the functions in `substrates.py` should work.